 Estimating country-level progress

 Country-level progress in reducing undernutrition prevalence is evaluated by calculating the average annual rate of reduction (AARR) and comparing this to the AARR needed in order to achieve targets.
 For more information about how to calculate country-level AARR, please click here to read a technical note.
-A Nutrition Targets Tracking Tool which provides AARR levels for different scenarios is also available to investigate progress towards the 2025 WHA nutrition targets for each country.
+A Nutrition Targets Tracking Tool which provides AARR levels for different scenarios is also available to investigate progress towards the 2025 World Health Assembly (WHA) nutrition targets for each country.

 Estimating regional trends by multi-level modelling

 Estimation of regional and global trends is based on a multilevel modelling method (see de Onis et al. in JAMA, 2004).
 For the most recent trend analysis, a total of 854 data points from 152 countries over the period 1983 to 2018 were included in the model.
 This set of trend data points was jointly reviewed by UNICEF, WHO and the World Bank Group in February 2019 to ensure that it is nationally representative of under-five children, processed using standard algorithms and comparable vertically and horizontally.
 Global and regional trend modelling and graphing were carried out using SAS (the country-level data set and analysis code are available on request).

 Example of model-based trend analysis of stunting prevalence (percentage), for South Asia

 Each circle represents a prevalence estimate from a country for one survey.
 The size of the circle is proportional to the under-five population in that country for the average of all survey years.
 The solid line indicates the regional trend as modelled on all the available data points in the region.